aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - AptosBFT, the Aptos network's consensus algorithm, is based on HotStuff.
 - It simplifies the reasoning about safety, and it addresses some performance limitations of previous consensus protocols.

+## I

+### Indexer

+- Indexer is the component of the explorer that retrieves, processes, and efficiently stores raw data in the database to provide speedy access to the Aptos blockchain data.

 ## L

 ### Leader